top of page

 Front Range Passenger Rail Alternatives Analysis (2020)

 The Southwest Chief & Front Range Passenger Rail Commission and CDOT received a federal grant to study the feasibility of adding passenger rail service between Colorado Springs, Pueblo, and the existing Amtrak Southwest Chief station in La Junta.
-The Southwest Chief Service Study is an ongoing project to understand a range of potential service options for passenger rail in Southeast Colorado.
-The options being considered are known as alternatives and will include operational strategies as well as capital investments—or the changes to physical infrastructure—needed to support expanded service.
-This passenger rail service would offer direct connections—or thru-car service—between the cities of La Junta, Pueblo, and Colorado Springs, connecting these communities with Amtrak’s existing Southwest Chief service, which operates between Chicago and Los Angeles.
-For more information, view these FAQs.
+The Southwest Chief Thru-Car Service Study was a project aimed at understanding a range of potential service options for passenger rail in southwest Colorado.
+The study explored various alternatives, including operational strategies and capital investments—changes to physical infrastructure—needed to support expanded service.
+This passenger rail service would have offered direct connections—or thru-car service—between the cities of La Junta, Pueblo, and Colorado Springs, linking these communities with Amtrak’s existing Southwest Chief service, which operates between Chicago and Los Angeles.

 Join our Mailing List